-Having a base understanding of your target customer can influence the direction of your marketing.
-For example, it can help you make more informed decisions about the best tone for your messaging, or where to place paid advertising.
+Having a base understanding of your customers thinking can influence the direction of your marketing.
+For example, it can help you make more informed decisions about the best tone for your messaging.
+Segments can also provide clues to on where to place paid advertising for the best ROI.

 Use IAO to Help Guide Persona Development

 By understanding these characteristics, you can start to build a persona.
-A persona will allow you to build a representative model of a customer that you will want to target with your marketing efforts.
-Think of it as a "stereotypical" customer.
-Most businesses target several types of customers so you'll likely build out more than just one persona.
+The persona you create will define the model of a customer that you will want to target with your marketing efforts.
+It’s a way to define your perfect stereotypical customer.
+Unless you have a very narrow niche for your product or service, plan on build out a few personas.

-By developing your persona and understanding the core opinions, activities and lifestyles of your potential customer, you'll have a good handle on your target segments.
+By developing your persona and understanding the core opinions, activities and lifestyles of your potential customer, you'll have a well-formed understanding of your target segments.
 You'll have a sense of who they are, where they are, and how to reach them.
-I even like to add a picture to my persona documents to give my persona a face.
+I even like to add a picture to my persona documents to give my target audience a face.

 Persona development is the first step in understanding who you are trying to reach with your message.
 Furthermore, it will lay the groundwork for developing effective content that will reach your target.
-They should act as sort of a resume for your typical customer that can be handed to anybody on your team to quickly give a sense of your target consumer.
+Personas developed with psychographic segmentation in mind, should act as sort of a resume for your typical customer that can be handed to anybody on your team to quickly give a sense of your target consumer.

 What About Demographic Information?

-While we didn't talk specifically to demographics here, it is something that often goes hand-in-hand with physcogrpahics when developing personas.
+While we didn't talk specifically about demographics here, it is something that often goes together with psychographics when developing personas.

 Demographics are socioeconomic characteristics like gender, age, marital status, and occupation.
+In today’s digital marketing and advertising world demographics can be used effectively to target paid advertising.
+Tools like Bing Ads, and Google AdWords allow some basic demographic targeting by age, gender and geographic location for example.
+LinkedIn’s platform is perfect for segmenting by occupation.
 If you'd like more information check out this great article on target market demographics.